littleflow3r/causal-llm/README.md

-#### Dataset and code for the paper: Prompt-based vs. Fine-tuned LLMs Toward Causal Graph Verification.
+#### Prompt-based vs. Fine-tuned LLMs for Causal Graph Verification.
 (readme to be added)